Paper submission deadline extended to

 SUBMISSION AND DECISIONS

-Authors should prepare a regular or short paper.
-Regular papers are at least 10 "standard" pages, short papers 5 pages (without references).
-Authors must use the new CEURART style.
+Authors should prepare a Regular or Short paper.
+Regular papers are at least 10 "standard" pages and short papers at least 5 pages (5-9 "standard" pages without references).
+Authors must use the new CEURART style format.
 Papers should clearly indicate the originality of the contribution, relevance to the workshop themes, and potential impact.

-Full Papers will be reviewed by the Technical Program Committee.
-All contributions will be peer-reviewed, and acceptance will be based on quality, originality, and relevance.
-Authors of accepted full papers must submit the final paper version according to the deadline, register for the workshop, and attend to present their papers.
+All contributions will be reviewed by the Technical Program Committee, and acceptance will be based on quality, originality, and relevance.
+Authors of accepted papers must submit the final paper version according to the deadline, register for the workshop, and attend to present their papers.

 PROCEEDINGS with CEUR-WS